 - Use a blender or a whisk to add the eggs a little at a time – add a large pinch of the flour to stop the mixture separating

-- Once blended, fold in the protein powder, the rest of the flour and the baking powder until the ingredients are mixed well
+- Once blended, fold in the flour and the baking powder until the ingredients are mixed well

 - Add the mashed bananas and whisk or stir together